Adoption Center / Adoption Process

 Steps to Adoption

-Step 1: Completing the Application
+Completing the Application

-Step 2: References and Interviewing
+References and Interviewing

-- If for any reason the adoption does not work out, you must contact NGPR or the rescue group who placed the dog with you.
+The adoption process starts with completing the adoption application and ends with signing the adoption form and assuming ownership of the dog.
+As the new owner, you assume complete responsibility for the dog's health and well-being.
+If for any reason the adoption does not work out, you must contact NGPR or our affiliate rescue who placed the dog with you.
 NGPR only works with rescue groups whose contracts state specifically that they will take their dogs back in the event an adoption does not succeed.